blchinezu/XposedRecentTasksRAM/README.md

 # XposedRecentTasksRAM

+Here's another feature I extracted from the [GravityBox](http://forum.xda-developers.com/showthread.php?t=2316070) Xposed Module.
-Xposed module for Android 4.x that adds a bar at the top of recent tasks screen showing the amount of used/free RAM
+The module adds a bar at the top of recent tasks screen showing the amount of used/free RAM.

+Requirements:
+ - Xposed Recent Tasks RAM should work on any device having **Xposed 2.1 or greater** and **Android 4.1 or greater** (google based rom.. as mentioned in the GravityBox post "pure or close to pure Android").

+Tested on
+- Samsung Galaxy Ace S5830 with Android 4.3 (teuf3l)
+- Samsung Galaxy S with HellyBean (a fork of Cyanogenmod 10.2 - Android 4.3) and Xposed 2.3.1. (myself)
+- Samsung Galaxy S3 with 4.1.2 Touchwiz ROM (SuperSmashedBro)
+- Samsung Galaxy S4 with WanamLite 1.5 XXUBMH1 Android 4.2.2 (TouchWizz Rom) (yurividal)

+Thanks to [C3C076](http://forum.xda-developers.com/member.php?u=5008415) for his open source development.